The experts in boutique travel To Peru and South America

 While Huayna Picchu is Machu Picchu’s most iconic hike, it is not the only option.
 A second mountain, Machu Picchu Mountain, is located on the opposite side of the ruins and also offers splendid vistas.

 Rising to 10,007 ft (3,050 m) above sea level, Machu Picchu Mountain is 1,083 ft (330 m) taller than Huayna Picchu.
 Therefore, it is physically more challenging.
-However, the path is less steep and is a recommended alternative for travelers who are uncomfortable with heights.
 It takes about 4 hours to complete.

 Unlike Huayna Picchu, this gentler path winds around the mountain resulting in several viewpoints along the way.
 For this reason, Machu Picchu Mountain is an excellent choice for families and travelers who only wish to do a partial hike.
 There are no archaeological ruins or terraces on Machu Picchu Mountain.